aterga/ic-monitoring-benchmark/README.md

 | offline production          | ??? hours   |
 | online production (prepare) | 2 hours     |
 | online production (monitor) | 3.5 hours   |

-### Results

-Once the scripts have concluded, the results corresponding to Table 2 can be found in `data/offline/results.txt` (or `data/offline/results-reduced.txt` if the reduced set was used).
-The units are the same as in the paper.
-The plot for Figure 5 is always exported to `data/online/latency.png`.

-Note that these files are also accessible from outside of the container, thanks to the mounted volume.